hackle/blog-rust/raw/stringly-typed.md

 ## Enum is not enough

-Users of less primitive typed language have a better tool as their disposal: enum.
+Users of less primitive typed language have a better tool at their disposal: enum.

 ```python
 class PaymentType(Enum):